-I am a real estate strategist specializing in urban and economic revitalization.
-I have decades of experience advising cities, universities, and other institutions and investors on how to use their real estate to achieve their most important goals.
-I have particular expertise in town centers, innovation districts, and next-generation work districts.
+Rod is a real estate strategist specializing in urban and economic revitalization.
+He has decades of experience advising cities, universities, and other institutions and investors on how to use their real estate to achieve their most important goals.
+Rod has particular expertise in town centers, innovation districts, and next-generation work districts.

 How I Work